Asian Pioneers’ exclusive Asia series.

 The Yuan dynasty (c.
 1271-1368 AD) was found by Kublai Khan, grandson of Genghis Khan.
 Kublai was given control of China proper while Mongke Khan maintained control of the rest of the Mongols empire outside of China.
 The Mongols had been waging wars across Eurasia since the start of the 13th century under the leadership of Genghis Khan.
 His empire is still considered to be the greatest conquered by landmass in history.

-Under Kublai Khan’s rule, the Yuan dynasty continued with using paper money established by the Song dynasty, and salt and iron monopolies were also still owned by the State as established under the Song dynasty.
-The Yuan administrations took elements from different cultures, although most of the Chinese elements came from the Tang and Song dynasties that came before it.
+Under Kublai Khan’s rule, the Yuan dynasty continued with using paper money established by the Song dynasty.
+Salt and iron monopolies were also still owned by the State.
 The imperial secretariat and local governance structures from the Song dynasty were kept, but the civil service examination was abandoned.
+The Yuan administrations took structural elements that might be useful to them, most of thee elements came from the Tang and Song dynasties that came before it.

 The Yuan empire divided China into four classes, with Han Chinese being the lowest, though the Chinese advisors in the imperial government were still influential in Kublai’s court.
-Kublai Khan listened to Chinese advisers such as Liu Bingzhong and Yao Shu and promoted commercial, sciences and culture.
-The main political issue is for the administration to balance the Mongolian patrimonial feudalism and traditional Chinese autocratic and bureaucratic system.
+Kublai Khan listened to Chinese advisers such as Liu Bingzhong and Yao Shu and promoted commerce, science and culture.
+The main political issue for the administration is to balance the Mongolian patrimonial feudalism and traditional Chinese autocratic and bureaucratic system.

-Trade was promoted through protection of the postal system developed by the Mongols, investment in infrastructure such as extending the Grand Canal from South to North and providing loans for traders to finance trade caravans and issuing paper money instead of coins.
+Trade was promoted through protection of the postal system developed by the Mongols.
+Investment in infrastructure such as extending the Grand Canal from South to North and providing loans for traders to finance trade caravans and issuing paper money instead of coins also boosted trading activities.
 Astronomer Guo Shoujing was responsible for many public projects during the Yuan’s reign.
 Road, water and granaries infrastructure were restructured and improved.

 Private printing flourished because the Yuan administration invested in printing centres, local schools and agencies were funded to print book across China.
 The Yuan moved away from woodblock printing to bronze plates.
-A key reason for the interest in printing innovation was due to the printing of paper money, the banknotes are known as Jiaochao which was created during the Jin dynasty but was made a dominant circulation monetary medium during the Yuan.
-As with all paper money, they suffer from hyperinflation due to overprinting by the Imperial Mint.
-These notes were initially backed by silk but failed due to the public’s lack of trust and soon convert to the silver standard.
+A key reason for the interest in printing innovation was due to the printing of paper money.
+The Jiaochao banknotes were created during the Jin dynasty though it became a dominant monetary medium during the Yuan.
+As with all paper money, Jiaochao suffered from hyperinflation due to overprinting by the Imperial Mint.
+These notes were initially backed by silk but failed due to the public’s lack of trust and soon converted to the silver standard.

 The Mongols were very tolerant of religions and promoted Confucian values by building academies.
-This led to great diversity in lifestyle, scientific and technological knowledge and innovations in areas such as cartography, astronomy, mathematics in polynomial algebra, medicine, clothing and diet.
+This led to great diversity in lifestyle, scientific and technological knowledge and innovation in areas such as cartography, astronomy, mathematics in polynomial algebra, medicine, clothing and diet.
 Musical instruments were introduced in Chinese theatre for the first time during this period.
-Chinese ceramics had extraordinary innovation and growth during the Yuan dynasty and were exported to the West and the Islamic world.
+Chinese ceramics experienced extraordinary innovation and growth during the Yuan dynasty and were often exported to the West and the Islamic world.

-As a result of ambitious constructions and multiple failed war campaigns against Annam and Champa (now modern Vietnam), financial problems soon arise due to weak fiscal and budget management.
+As a result of ambitious construction projects and multiple failed war campaigns against Annam and Champa (now modern Vietnam), financial problems soon arise due to weak fiscal and budget management.
 Corruption plagued efforts to collect tax.
 Similar to previous dynasties, after Kublai’s death, his successors engaged in bitter rivalries and was not interested in governance.
 The final years of the Yuan dynasty occurred during a period of famine resulting from natural disasters, leading the bitter Chinese to struggle for independence once again.
-The Red Turban Rebellion led to Han Chinese claiming back sovereignty and a prosperous period under the Ming empire.
+The Red Turban Rebellion enabled the Han Chinese to claim back sovereignty, resulting in a prosperous period under the Ming empire.
 This period was made famous in Louis Cha’s historical fiction, The Heaven Sword and Dragon Saber.

 The Ming dynasty (c.
 1368-1644 AD), which ruled for almost 300 years, is often compared to the Tang dynasty in terms of progress and impact on China’s development.
 Zhu Yuanzhang was initially a monk who joined the Red Turban Rebellion.
 Under his leadership, they eventually captured the city of Nanjing and Zhu claimed himself as the founding emperor Hongwu.
 Emperor Hongwu adopted many Yuan era military tactics, as well as the military system from the Tang dynasty.